brootaylor/brootaylor-v2/src/_content/pages/work.md

 ---
 title: "Work"
 # Populates the `meta description` for a page
-summary: "User-centricity is important to me, which means I particularly enjoy building web interfaces that are usable, accessible, performant, resilient and as future-friendly as possible."
+summary: "User-centricity is important to me.
+Which means I particularly enjoy building web interfaces that are usable, accessible, performant, resilient and as future-friendly as possible."
 # Populates the opening / `lead` text on a page
 lead:
-  - 'User-centricity is important to me, which means I particularly enjoy building web interfaces that are usable, accessible, performant, resilient and as future-friendly as possible.'
+  - 'User-centricity is important to me.
+Which means I particularly enjoy building web interfaces that are usable, accessible, performant, resilient and as future-friendly as possible.'
   - 'Is there something I could possibly help you with? <a href="/contact">Get in touch</a>.'

 bodyClass: "work"